SyedSarafeenaAli/BigMartSalesPredictionSystem/README.md

 3) Usually there are two parts: train (with sales) and test (without sales, for which predictions are to be made) datasets.
 4) The dataset has mixed types of variables: numeric (continuous) and categorical.
 5) There can be missing values (especially in weight, outlet size) and special cases (zero visibility) that require cleaning or imputation.

+FEATURES DESCRIPTION:

+1) Item_Identifier:
+A unique code or ID for each product (item).
+It helps to distinguish different products, but by itself doesn’t directly tell much unless linked with other product features.

+2) Item_Weight:
+The physical weight of the product (in some unit, e.g. kg or grams).
+Heavier or lighter items might sell differently (shipping cost, handling, shelf placement) and sometimes missing values here need to be filled in.

+3) Item_Fat_Content:
+Indicates whether the product is “Low Fat,” “Regular,” or similar categories.
+It’s especially relevant when the product is food or consumable.
+Customer preferences (health consciousness, diet) may affect sales.

+4) Item_Visibility:
+How visible the product is in the store, as a fraction or percentage of shelf/display area.
+A higher visibility means more chance that customers notice the product, hence possibly higher sales.
+But in this dataset, some products have zero visibility (which is unrealistic), so those are treated specially (imputed).

+5)Item_Type:
+Category or classification of the product (for example: “Dairy,” “Frozen Foods,” “Soft Drinks,” etc.).
+Helps group similar products—these groups may have similar sales behavior (e.g. perishable vs non-perishable).

+6) Item_MRP:
+Maximum Retail Price of the product (the list price).
+This influences how much customers might pay; generally, price has negative correlation with demand (higher price → fewer sold) but depends on product type and store.

+7) Outlet_Identifier:
+Unique ID/code for the store (outlet).
+Different outlets may have different locations, size, customer base, etc., so knowing which outlet helps to capture those differences.

+8) Outlet_Establishment_Year:
+The year when the store/outlet was opened.
+Often transformed into “age of outlet” (current year minus establishment year) to reflect experience, maturity, possibly customer awareness, and stability.
+Older outlets might have more established customer flow.

+9) Outlet_Size:
+Physical size or capacity of the outlet (e.g. Small, Medium, Large).
+Larger stores may carry more variety, have more shelf space, more visibility, draw more customers.
+Missing values often exist in this feature and need to be filled.

+10) Outlet_Location_Type:
+Type/category of the city or area in which the outlet is located (for example, Tier-1 urban, Tier-2, or rural).
+Location affects footfall, purchasing power of customers, competition, etc. A store in a densely populated/urban area may have higher sales compared to one in less dense area.

+11) Outlet_Type:
+What kind of outlet/store it is (for example, Supermarket type, Grocery Store, etc.).
+Different business models, product assortments, store layout, pricing strategies etc. influence sales.

+12) Item_Outlet_Sales (Target Variable):
+The actual sales (amount sold) of a particular item in a particular outlet.
+This is what the model aims to predict.
+In the training data it’s known; in the test data, the model must estimate it.